-The following table sets forth information regarding our executive officers and directors as of March 15, 2012.
+The following table sets forth information regarding our executive officers and directors as of March 15, 2013.
 Our board of directors is elected annually and each director holds office until his successor has been duly elected, except in the event of his death, resignation, removal or earlier termination of his office.
-Our bye-laws provide for, among other things, the election of our board of directors on a staggered basis.
-The business address of each of our executive officers and non-management directors is Century House, 16 Par-La-Ville Road, Hamilton HM 08, Bermuda.
+Our bye-laws provide for, among other things, the election of our board of directors is Century House, 16 Par-La-Ville Road, Hamilton HM 08, Bermuda.

 In accordance with our bye-laws, our board of directors are elected annually on a staggered basis, with each director holding office until his successor has been duly elected, except in the event of his death, resignation, removal or earlier termination of his office.
-Philip K. Brewer, James A. Owens, Isam K. Kabbani and James E. McQueen are designated Class II directors, to hold office until our 2012 annual general meeting of shareholders,
+John A. Maccarone, Dudley R. Cottingham, Hyman Shwiel and